Discover more from Tuttle Ventures Newsletter

 Sell to U.S. nuclear power plants, the U.S. military, and other countries like Japan.

-While LEU’s management disclosed that it is one of the most diversified companies in the world in terms of uranium distribution it is not the case in supply.
+While LEU’s management disclosed that it is one of the most diversified companies in the world in terms of uranium distribution it is not the case for supply.

 TENEX supplies uranium under the Transitional Supply Agreement, which runs through 2028 but remains subject to the US-Russia trade agreement that established quotas limiting Russian imports.